gbennum/float-beacon-marker-well-being/README.md

 ## API Documentation

 This is a lightweight API, not all of the general CRUD operations were requested for this project.
-Sample requests in a variety of languages and lightweight documentation courtesy of [Postman](https://documenter.getpostman.com/view/5002799/RWTfy1MJ).
+Sample requests in a variety of languages and documentation courtesy of [Postman](https://documenter.getpostman.com/view/5002799/RWTfy1MJ).